laurapease/mongoose_referencing/README.md

 - Use `nodemon` to start the server.

-- Browse to `localhost:3000`
+- Browse to `localhost:4000`

 ---
 #### Review the Starter Code
 <br>

-- Today's starter code is the final code from yesterday's _Mongoose - Embedding Related Data_ lesson with a couple of changes...

-- The `cast` property on the `Movie` model has been removed and all related forms/views and controller code have been adjusted accordingly.
-This was done so that in this lesson we can reference _performer_ documents created using a `Performer` Model.

-- The **movies/show.ejs** view shows how you can use EJS to calculate an _average rating_ for a movie.
+- Note: The **movies/show.ejs** view shows how you can use EJS to calculate an _average rating_ for a movie.

 ---
 #### Perform CRUD Using<br>Mongoose Models in a Node REPL
 <br>

-- Because of the removal of the `cast` property, we will want to start fresh by deleting the existing _movie_ documents.

-- This provides another opportunity to perform CRUD operations in Terminal using a Node REPL session - something that you'll likely need to do when developing an app.
+- Perform CRUD operations in Terminal using a Node REPL session is something that you'll likely need to do when developing an app, particularly when you make a change in your models.

 - Start by opening a terminal session and make sure that you are in the **mongoose-movies** folder.